 The IBSP enrolls approximately 20 students each year.
-Three types of Ph.D. degree-seeking students matriculate into the IBSP: (i) "typical" students who enter with no formal declaration of track affiliation and select a Research Advisor only after completing a series of laboratory rotations, (ii) students who select a Research Advisor at the time of acceptance and directly enter a laboratory, and (iii) students seeking a dual M.D./Ph.D. degree.
-Second-and third-year medical students are eligible to enter the dual-degree program, and they are expected to identify a Research Advisor prior to CGHS matriculation or after completion of a limited number of abbreviated laboratory rotations.
+Three types of Ph.D. degree-seeking students matriculate into the IBSP: (1) "typical" students who enter with no formal declaration of track affiliation and select a Research Advisor only after completing a series of laboratory rotations, (2) students who select a Research Advisor at the time of acceptance and directly enter a laboratory, and (3) students seeking a dual M.D./Ph.D. degree.
+Second- and third-year medical students are eligible to enter the dual-degree program under certain conditions, and they are expected to identify a Research Advisor prior to CGHS matriculation or after completion of a limited number of abbreviated laboratory rotations.